CMPSC-304-Robotic-Agents-Spring-2024/project4/README.md

 Activity                                                                                               | Deadline
 ------------------------------------------------------------------------------------------------------ | -------------------------------------------
-Complete Steps 1 and 2 part of the report (At least 1 commit):               | by the end of class on November 9th, 2022 Complete Step 3 part of the report (At least 1 commit):               | by the end of lab on November 9th, 2022 Final Submission and Live or Video Demonstration:                                                                             | April 9th, 2024 by 2:30pm
+Complete Steps 1 and 2 part of the report (At least 1 commit):               | by the end of lab on April 2nd, 2024 Complete Step 3 part of the report (At least 1 commit):               | by the end of class on April 4th, 2024 Final Submission and Live or Video Demonstration:                                                                             | April 11th, 2024 by 9:30am

 ## Class Community Guidelines